vals/letmeguesswhereyourefrom.com/post.md

                      	('clf', MultinomialNB())])

 <br>
-We read in our data, and split it in to a training set that we will use to tune the model, and a testing set that we will finally use to evaluate the model.
+The data is read in, and split in to a training set that we will use to tune the model, and a testing set that we will finally use to evaluate the model.

     df = pd.read_table('name_list.tsv', header=-1)
     df.columns = ['name', 'country']